-Macpherson Strut Suspension
+Example of Macpherson Strut Suspension

 If you have a Macpherson Strut suspension or if the coil spring is supported by an upper control arm then the vehicle needs to be raised and supported by the frame so the suspension can hang down and load the lower ball joint while keeping the wheel free.
 The key here is not raising the vehicle by the lower control arm.

-Double Wishbone Suspension
+Example of Double Wishbone Suspension